hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 is read-only.
 You can refresh it with one command, and you don't have to send a long query to the server every time you want to do it.
-Then again, you might have good reasons to use derived tables, e.g., for compatibility with exporters to other systems or to make sure that your code lives somewhere else and not in the database.
+Then again, you might have good reasons to use derived tables, e.g., for compatibility with exporters to other systems or to make sure you store your code transparently somewhere else, and not in the database.

 Apart from the column-adding transformations mentioned above, a good use-case for a materialized view might be something like this: